makinen/common_wild_detector/README.md

-A script which detects common wild oats from aerial oat field images.
+A script which detects common wild oats from aerial images of oat fields.
-The algorithm is based on region growing which adds to the growing region its neighbour pixels if they satisfy the membership criterion.
+The algorithm is based on region growing which adds to the growing region its neighbour pixels if they satisfy a membership criterion.

-In common wild oat detection membership criterion needs to minimize the width of a region and maximize the intensity of pixels with certain weights to make the suspected region to grow along the culm as far as possible if it is a common wild oat.
-After growing, regions can be classified into different species according to their length.
+The membership criterion needed to segment common wild oats minimizes the width of a region and maximizes the intensity of pixels with certain weights.
+It guides the algorithm to grow the region along the culm of a plant as far as possible and makes it possible to classify the grown regions into different species according to their lenght.

-Before applying the growing algorithm images are preprocessed with principal component analysis which emphasizes green hue and makes the color difference of weeds and background larger.
+Before growing the images are preprocessed with principal component analysis which emphasizes green hue and makes the color difference of weeds and background larger.